 3. Plan for field placements.

 Try out a variety of social work practice specialties by investigating the options for field placements.
 Use your time in field placements to explore a variety of types of social work practice.

-Whether you’re just starting BSW or your MSW, or you’re halfway through your degree, you don’t have to wait until your last semester to prepare for professional practice!
+Whether you’re just starting you BSW or MSW, or you’re halfway through your degree, you don’t have to wait until your last semester to begin preparing for professional practice!